JakeHRobinson/Events-Platform/README.md

 - **Login Page**: This is where a user is able to login/signup either through Google, or with an email and password.
 - **Home Page**: This is where a user is able to see all upcoming events, and are able to click on each event to see more details.
-- **Event Page**: This is where a user is able to sign up to an event, and add an event to their Google Calender if they have signed up.
+- **Event Page**: This is where a user is able to book an event, and add an event to their Google Calender if they have signed up.

 ### Admin Features